Updated: Jun 8

 Our very first attempt at imaging the Double Cluster was in 2019, using our 8" Newtonian Astrograph and ZWO ASI 1600MM astrophotography camera.
 Back then, we said that we'd like to one day re-visit this target with a wider telescope, and do our best to frame a third star-cluster in the frame: NGC 957.
 It seems like we still haven't included this cluster in our latest image!

 NGC 957 is much smaller and really isn't that impressive looking, but it is always nice to add an extra deep sky object in your image if you can!

-Thankfully, we did not plan to take exposures longer than 30 seconds anyway as this is what we usually do for star clusters.
-We did not think it would turn out good so we spent less than half an hour on it.
+Thankfully, we did not plan to take exposures longer than 30 seconds anyway as this is what we usually do for dense star clusters.
+We did not think it would turn out well so we spent less than half an hour on it.
 We kind of wish we kept going though as the image below is just 25 minutes of total exposure and doesn't look too bad!

 NGC 869 & NGC 884 (LRGB), with the ASI 1600MM

 Telescope: 8" Newtonian

 Acquisition: ZWO ASIAIR